rdpatil4/ESClient/README.md

 ###Editing documents:

-1) Double click the row you want to edit.
+- Double click the row you want to edit.
 You should see the raw json in the window.
 Click the edit button to edit the document.

-###Known Issues:
+###Known Limitation:

-The tool does not use routing and if you have routing keys, you cannot use editing features of this tool.
+The tool does not use routing and if you are using routing keys, you cannot use editing features of this tool.